 Why does workspace management software, such as Workero’s, increase employee wellbeing and support employee engagement?

-It gives employees control
+An office space solution that gives employees control

 Studies have shown that when people have more control over their work environment, they are happier.